selinkorkmaz/selinkorkmaz.github.io/_posts/2020-09-09-week4reflective.md

  <img width="200" height="600" src="/tree.PNG">
 </p>

-Question 9 of my TCMG 303 lab asked, "Create directories of carrot, potato, celery, and green-bean under the vegetable directory.
+Question 6 of my TCMG 303 lab asked, "Create directories of carrot, potato, celery, and green-bean under the vegetable directory."
 <br/>

 To get to the vegetable directory, I need to follow the path by looking at the tree diagram.
 The directory is currently in **/users/icky/yicky/grocery-store/vegetable**.
 Where / is the root directory, user is a subdirectory of root, icky is a subdirectoy of user, yicky is a subdirectory of icky, grocery-store is a subdirectory of yicky, and vegetable is a subdirectory of grocery-store.